alexzaganelli/strapi-plugin-email-designer/README.md

       },
       {
         templateId: 1, // required - you can get the template id from the admin panel (can change on import)
-        sourceCodeToTemplateId: 55, // ID that can be defined in the template designer (won't change on import)
+        templateReferenceId: 55, // ID that can be defined in the template designer (won't change on import)
         subject: `Thank you for your order`, // If provided here will override the template's subject.
 Can include variables like `Thank you for your order {{= user.firstName }}!`
       },
       {